Institutional Review Board

 Columbus State University promotes and supports human research.
 Basic tenets of human research are voluntary participation and the ethical treatment of the subjects in the research process.
 The basic ethical principles are defined in the Belmont Report.
 The Code of Federal Regulations (CFR) defines the basic rules by which research should be evaluated (45 CFR 46).
 The purpose of the IRB is to ensure that the rights and welfare of all human subjects are protected.

 NOTE: To reflect changes made to the Common Rule (45 CFR 46, subpart A), the CSU IRB has modified its Policies, Procedures, Application, and Forms.
 These changes are effective October 1, 2017.
 Older versions of the Application and Forms are no longer accepted for submission.
-Please download copies of the current documents and forms from this website.
+Please always download copies of the current documents and forms from this website.

 How to complete and submit an application: